videosdk-live/videosdk-docs/docs/guide/video-and-audio-calling-api-sdk/features/connection/overview.md

 ### 2. ConnectionMeeting

-This entity is the instance of connected Meeting
+This entity is the instance of connected Meeting.

 #### **ConnectionMeeting object properties** :